JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

 This leaves each layer as its own file.

-Final layer-by-layer prep in Photoshop CS4 for Illustrator CS4
+Final layer-by-layer prep in Photoshop CS4 for Illustrator CS4:

 1. Open each layer by itself as an image in Photoshop
 2. Image>Mode>Bitmap… 680 pixels per inch and 50% threshold
 3. Save as PNG

+_The above steps can be automated using Actions_

 ###In Illustrator: